Coronavirus (COVID-19) and cancer

 Your healthcare team will assess you over the phone and might ask you to stay at home.

-If you have symptoms but you are not having cancer treatment, you can look at the NHS 111 online coronavirus service or call NHS 111.
+If you have symptoms but are not having cancer treatment, you can look at the NHS coronavirus information or call NHS 111.

 How do I protect myself from coronavirus if I have cancer ?